Biswatosh01/Python-Development-Assessment_Bilateral-Solutions/README.md

 # Prerequisites

 To run the Python scripts, ensure you have the following installed on your system:

 Python 3.6 or higher

 # Getting Started

 1. Clone the Repository

 git clone https://github.com/Biswatosh01/Python-Development-Assessment_Bilateral-Solutions.git

 cd Python-Development-Assessment_Bilateral-Solutions

 2. Run the Python Functions

 You can run the provided Python functions using any Python IDE or directly from the command line.

-Running the Reverse String Function: python3 convert_string.py
+i) Running the Reverse String Function:

+python3 convert_string.py

 This script takes a string as input and outputs the reversed string with vowels capitalized and consonants in lowercase.

-Running the Count Unique Elements Function: python3 count_unique.py
+ii) Running the Count Unique Elements Function:

+python3 count_unique.py

 This script takes a list of elements as input and outputs the count of unique elements in the list.

 3. Running the SQL Query:

 The SQL query provided can be run in any SQL environment that supports PostgreSQL syntax.

 Steps:

-i) Copy the SQL query from revenue_by_month.sql. ii) Paste it into your SQL environment or editor. iii) Execute the query to calculate the total revenue generated in the last quarter, grouped by month.
+i) Copy the SQL query from revenue_by_month.sql.

+ii) Paste it into your SQL environment or editor.

+iii) Execute the query to calculate the total revenue generated in the last quarter, grouped by month.